codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 Define annotations at the root level of the `build` step to add an annotation to the current build or image without defining the entity type and ID.

-This method provides a way to add annotations without the entity type and ID, compared to post-step operations where you explicitly deifne the target type and ID.
+This method provides a way to add annotations without the entity type and ID, compared to post-step operations where you explicitly define the target type and ID.

 `codefresh.yml`